numerica-ideas/community/terraform/deploy-wordpress-2tier-aws-architecture-with-terraform/README.md

 ### Step 1: Provider Configuration

-Create a file named `provider.tf` with the following content
+Create a file named `provider.tf` with the following content:

 ```
 provider "aws" {